How to back up iPhone contacts to a Google account

 5. Make sure the Contacts option is set to Back up to Google Contacts.

 6. Tap Start Backup.

 7. Tap OK to give necessary access to the app, and the backup will begin.

 Once you've done all this, a copy of all your iPhone contacts will successfully be backed up to your Google account.

 Better safe than sorry

-It's always safer to have a good number of backups of your crucial data on diverse platforms.
+It's always safer to have many backups of your crucial data on diverse platforms.
 For example, you may be an iPhone user with your Apple ID as your default account, but having a secondary backup of your contacts is wise.
-In case things go awry with iCloud or for whatever reason you can't transfer your contacts from your iPhone to an Android phone, keep a copy of your contact list on your Google account.
-Prevention is better than cure, after all.

 Backing up your iPhone contacts to Google is one of the key steps towards switching from iOS to Android, for which we have a definitive guide if you're considering making the leap.

 If you haven't already selected a new phone to replace your iPhone, you can check out our guide on the best Android phones to see what model will fill that void.